MateoHadzimustafic/Voltage-Controlled-Oscillator/README.md

 # Voltage-Controlled-Oscillator

-Short description of what this hardware project does.

 ## Overview

 Designed and built a Voltage-Controlled Oscillator (VCO) capable of generating square and triangle waveforms with adjustable frequency and amplitude using op-amp-based analog circuitry.
 Integrated USB power management and LiPo battery input for portable or wired operation, including onboard LiPo charging functionality for convenient rechargeable power support.